zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-0.md

     PIE:      PIE enabled
 ```

 We can see that it's a 32 bit ELF file dinamically linked and not stripped.
 If we attempt to execute it, we are prompted for a text file named `flag.txt`.
-Let's create it and run the file again.
+Let's create it and run the binary again.

 ```bash
 $ echo "Buffer Overflow HERE" >> flag.txt